codenation-dev/squad-8-ad-python-2/README.md

 This project is a REST API for calculating the monthly commission of each seller according to the commission rule selected at the registration time.

-SellGood REST API link soon.
+SellGood REST API [link](https://telesale.herokuapp.com/sellgood/).
+Only authenticated users can use all available functionality.

 ## Prerequisites